 When used properly, a mild skincare acid—either in the form of alpha-hydroxy acids (AHAs) or beta-hydroxy acids (BHAs)—can work wonders on your skin.
 The main benefit of AHAs and BHAs is that they exfoliate, breaking down dead skin cells for a clearer, more radiant complexion.
 But, while acids can give you that covetable glow, using them incorrectly can cause irritation and redness.
 We asked Brenda Patten, a nurse practitioner at The Beauty Clinic by Shoppers, and Dr. Zaki Taher, a dermatologist and associate professor with the Faculty of Medicine at the University of Alberta to share all there is to know about exfoliating skincare acids.

 What are skincare acids—and what are the benefits of using them?

 Using skincare products that contain exfoliating acid promotes skin turnover to reveal smoother complexion.
 There are a few different types of acids available on the market—some target acne, some target dark spots and some work more deeply to target wrinkles and fine lines, says Taher.

-AHAs and BHAs specifically work to exfoliate away dead skin cells that can cause dullness and breakouts to help promote cell turnover.
+AHAs and BHAs specifically work to exfoliate away dead skin cells that can cause dullness and breakouts.
 Dead skin cells also prevent skin from fully absorbing other skincare products, like serums and creams, and can potentially clog pores, which means incorporating acids into your routine will boost your glow.
-Acids can also help improve pore size, hydration and overall skin texture, says Patten.
+Acids can also help improve hydration and overall skin texture, says Patten.